 - associate workflows to your document classes

-AODocs provides a predefined list of data types that you can use for the list of specific properties.
-In addition, you can create your own field type named "categories" and use them to define the information inside a document.
+AODocs provides a predefined custom property types.
+In addition, you can create your own "categories" and use them to define the information inside a document.

-Using categories in the document classes allows you to:
+Using categories in the document classes lets you:

 - choose items from a drop-down list